menus12/ML-Learn-2024/README.md

 | pics         | 0.2142630 | 0.4302708| 1.0000000| 0.33110331    |
 | video_minutes| 0.2235376 | 0.0880509| 0.3311033| 1.00000000    |

 In the output above, this correlation matrix mixes the variables and each cell represents the correlation coefficient between two variables.
-For example, the correlation coefficient between 'words' and 'pics' is 0.4302708.
-This relationship can be categorized as a medium positive correlation between the number of words and pictures.
-So if the words are increased, the more pictures are included as well.
+For example, the correlation coefficient between `time_diff` and `words` is 0.1284185.
+This relationship can be categorized as a medium positive correlation between the completion time and number of `words`.
+So,  if the `time_diff` are increased, the more `words` in material text.

 Correlation values for completion time are straightforward - the more words, illustrations and videos we have in a lecture - the more time it takes to finish it.